dotnet/docs-maui/docs/user-interface/controls/tableview.md

 An `ImageCell` displays an image with primary and secondary text on separate lines. `ImageCell` inherits the properties from `TextCell`, and defines the `ImageSource` property, of type `ImageSource`, which specifies the image to be displayed in the cell.
 This property is backed by a `BindableProperty` object, which means it can be the target of data bindings, and be styled.

-The following example shows using an `ImageCell` to define the appearance of items in a `TableView`:
+The following example shows using an `ImageCell` to define the appearance of items in a <xref:Microsoft.Maui.Controls.TableView>:

 ```xaml
 <TableView Intent="Menu">